Updated: Jan 29, 2022

-We run physiotherapy led Pilates classes in and around the Hillsborough and Lisburn areas, every day of the week Monday to Friday.
-We have classes suitable for beginner, intermediate, and mixed ability, suitable for all ages and fitness levels.
-Our Pilates classes are run by very experienced Pilates instructors who are highly experienced Chartered Physiotherapists and keen sportswomen, so you can be really sure that you will be in great hands.
+We run physiotherapy led Pilates classes in the Hillsborough, Lisburn and Dromore areas, every day of the week Monday to Friday.
+We have Pilates classes for intermediate, beginner and mixed ability, suitable for all ages and fitness levels.
+Our Pilates instructors are highly experienced Chartered Physiotherapists, so you can be really sure that you will be in great hands.

 Pilates is really great for: